 - Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
 For non dairy, use a non dairy milk of your choosing.

 - Vegetable Oil- In this recipe we use oil instead of butter or a vegan baking stick.
+For more butter free recipes, check out my Olive Oil Cookies!

 See my recipe card below for a complete list of the ingredients with measurements.